Pani Popo (Samoan Coconut Rolls)

 • Frozen Rolls: You can also make your own yeast rolls with our delicious Homemade Dinner Rolls recipe.
 It’s an easy recipe using ingredients like all-purpose flour, active dry yeast, butter, and salt mixed into a soft dough and baked into rolls.
 Or, you can use frozen rolls to cut your prep time way down.

-Ingredients to make Pani Popo including frozen dinner rolls, coconut milk and sugar.
+Ingredients needed for Pani Popo recipe: frozen dinner rolls, coconut milk and sugar.

 What is Pani Popo?